Landscaping Loans for Landscaping Businesses | SMB Compass

 5. Short-Term Loans

 Lawn care companies are seasonal businesses.
-If you think you don’t have enough cash to repay a long-term loan, you can check out short-term loans.
+If you think you don’t have enough cash to repay a long-term loan, you can check out short-term loans especially if you’re just starting, small business loans for lawn care are perfect.
 As the name suggests, short-term loans are structured like a traditional term loan, but in a shorter period.
 The repayment terms for this type of loan ranges from a few weeks to months.

 However, short-term loans are more expensive than long-term financing options, with interest rates going up to 10%.
 The main advantage of short-term loans is that it’s easier to qualify for, even if you have low credit, less time in business, and low revenue.
 It can also help protect your cash reserves during slow seasons, and you can repay the loan during peak season.